jassingh07/rapidfort-submission/README.md

 1. Install Docker on your system.
 2. Clone this repository to your local machine.
-3. Run the following command in the terminal.
+3. Run the following command:

    ```
    $ ./launch_app.sh